unstoppabledomains/dev-docs/getting-started/glossary.md

 ### P

+**Partner**: A user authorized by Unstoppable Domains to [sell domains to users](../use-cases/sell-domains-users.md) in their applications.

-**Payback**: A payment method that allows resellers to mint paid domains for customers and process the payment on their application without involving Unstoppable Domains.
+**Payback**: A payment method that allows partners to mint paid domains for customers and process the payment on their application without involving Unstoppable Domains.

 **Peer-to-Peer (P2P)**: A distributed network of two or more computers interacting directly without a central server or entity.